Executive Team & Board

 Lili’s career spans artistic disciplines.
 From 1987 to 1999, she owned Dec-Art, Inc., specializing in antique restoration and 18th-century painted finishes, while also volunteering as an art teacher for at-risk youth.
 She later transitioned into sustainable interior design, leading Wright Design for 15 years and developing multi-million-dollar projects across the U.S. and France.
 She co-founded and remains co-chair emerita of the Northern California-Monterey Bay Chapter of the U.S. Green Building Council and has served on several arts organization boards.

 Since moving to Santa Fe in 2016, Lili has deepened her engagement in the arts, building a collection featuring New Mexico’s finest artists and supporting arts initiatives through grant reviews, funding, and community events.
-Her extensive network of artists and creative thinkers fuels her passion for dialogue and collaboration—something she aims to amplify through ArtBridge’s upcoming podcast series, bringing these conversations to a wider audience.
+Her extensive network of artists and creative thinkers fuels her passion for dialogue and collaboration—something she amplifies through ArtBridge’s ArtStorming podcast, bringing these conversations to a wider audience.

 Hear more of Lili’s story